Quiet Biology

 02The Autopsy Discovery of Latent Prostate Cancer

 Pathological examinations of prostates from men who died of non-prostate-related causes have consistently demonstrated a high prevalence of microscopic carcinoma.
-Early studies conducted in the mid-20th century, beginning with Franks' foundational 1954 survey, identified latent prostate tumors in a substantial proportion of adult men across all demographics studied.
+Early studies conducted in the mid-20th century, beginning with Franks' foundational 1954 survey, identified latent prostate tumours in a substantial proportion of adult men across all demographics studied.

 Importantly, the individuals in these studies did not die from prostate cancer, nor had many experienced symptoms related to the disease.
 These findings establish that microscopic prostate cancer is often a silent and biologically contained condition.